-A new Gallup poll released Monday shows some exciting developments in the faith and science conversation.
+A Gallup poll released in May 2017 shows some exciting developments in the faith and science conversation.
 In a question used since 1982, Gallup asks U.S. adults to choose between the following views of human origins:

 - Human beings developed over millions of years, but God guided this process